Jun Wed 2024

 When do I have to submit my SET?

-For every financial year of assessment, the first instalment of the SET must be filed on or before the 15th of August.
+For every financial year of assessment, the first installment of the SET must be filed on or before the 15th of August 2024.

 When do I have to pay the estimated taxes mentioned in my SET?

-After that, you’ve got three more instalment payments to go.
+After that, you’ve got four more installment payments to go.

 When do I have to pick the revised statement when submitting SET?